When should you consider a nursing home for your loved one?

 What are the steps to get into the facility?
 Is there a waiting list?

 Our staff will need to evaluate both medically and physically, the potential resident to make sure we can meet their needs.
 If someone is coming from a hospital setting, the social worker will send the appropriate paperwork for evaluation.
 If someone is looking to be admitted from another type of facility, the facility will need to send over the appropriate paperwork for evaluation.
 If someone is looking to come from home, we can provide a packet for the primary care physician to fill out and send to us for evaluation.

-For long-term care, the potential resident must also qualify through the state through a series of questions for nursing home placement.
-We typically run a waiting list and we have no pattern to tell you how long it will be.
+For long-term care, the potential resident must also qualify through the State by answering a series of questions for nursing home placement.
+We typically have a waiting list and have no pattern to project how long it will be.
 We suggest you get all of the paperwork in order as soon as you can for evaluation.

 What types of items do I bring from home?

-For long-term care residents, you will need clothing labeled along with toiletries.
+Long-term care residents will need clothing labeled along with toiletries.
 Some rooms can accommodate a chair or additional furniture.
 TV, cable, and phones are not provided for long-term care resident rooms.
 There are no phone jacks in the rooms but residents can use a cell phone in the facility or use the house phone at the nurses’ station.

 Pictures, decorations, and clocks are other suggestions.

-For S.T.A.R.
-Unit residents, you will need clothing labeled along with toiletries.
+S.T.A.R.
+Unit residents will need clothing labeled along with toiletries.